Configuring OAS Web Services

 Using SSL with any OAS Web product as well as the REST API is fully supported.

 You must first install an SSL Certificate on your server for the domain name(s) that you intend to use, for example “https://hmi.myserver.com:58726”.
-Once the certificate is installed properly on the server, check Use SSL and select the installed certificate from the dropdown menu.
+Once the certificate is installed properly on the server go to Configure-Options-Networking and check SSL for REST API/WebHMI and select the installed certificate from the dropdown menu.
+See below for how to obtain an SSL certificate and follow installation instructions from the issuer of the certificate.

 SSL Certificate (host:issuer):